reesep/reesep.github.io/classes/127/README.md

 * Credits: 4
 * Corequisite: M 151Q
 * Recommended Prerequisite: Prior programming experience OR CSCI 107
 * Description: Provides a gentle introduction to the exciting world of big data and data science.
 Students expand their ability to solve problems with Python by learning to deploy lists, files, dictionaries and object-oriented programming.
 Data science libraries are introduced that enable data to be manipulated and displayed.

+Note from Reese: While prior programming experience or 107 is recommeneded as a prerequisite, you can still easily succeed in this course if you have never programmed before.
+Just be ready to put in a little more effort.

 ### Course Outcomes
 By the end of this course, students should be be able to: